Adroiti/docs-for-code-review-tools/SwiftLint/joined_default_parameter.md

-Pattern: Discouraged usage of default separator
+Pattern: Explicit use of default separator

 Issue: -

 ## Description

-Discouraged explicit usage of the default separator.
+Use to discourage explicit usage of the default separator.

 Examples of **correct** code:
 ```swift